An official website of the United States government

 The Long Blue Line blog series has been publishing Coast Guard history essays for over 15 years.
 To access hundreds of these service stories, visit the Coast Guard Historian’s Office’s Long Blue Line online archives, located here: THE LONG BLUE LINE (uscg.mil)

 For USCGC Chase (WHEC-718), the morning of Sunday, Oct.
 25, 1981, began much as many other mornings had for cutters on counterdrug patrol in the Caribbean.
 The sky was clear, the temperature was a comfortable 84° F, and a light wind of 7 to 8 knots blew out of the north.
-As the cutter steamed about the Windward Passage at 10 to 13 knots, the bow of the 378-foot Secretary-Class, high-endurance cutter sliced cleanly through the seas of around 2-feet that undulated slowly out of the NNW.
+As the cutter steamed about the Windward Passage at 10 to 13 knots, the bow of the 378-foot Hamilton-Class, high-endurance cutter sliced cleanly through the seas of around 2-feet that undulated slowly out of the NNW.

 Late that morning, the cutter conducted flight operations to receive its assigned HH-52 helicopter (CG-1455), which had flown in from South Florida via Guantanamo Bay, Cuba.
 After conducting boat drills that afternoon, the helo was launched to conduct an extended search for suspect vessels beyond the cutter’s visual and radar detection ranges.
 At 1700, in response to a sighting, Chase brought both gas turbines online and dashed at 24 knots to the WSW to intercept a reported suspect vessel.